 The Role of Your Estate Attorney

-Although estate planning for blended families may seem daunting, with a little help and a lot of expertise, the right attorney can help you meet all your goals and leave the legacy that’s right for you.
+Although estate planning for blended families may seem daunting, with a bit of help and a lot of expertise, the right attorney can help you meet all your goals and leave the legacy that’s right for you.

 What Do We Do as California Estate Planning Attorney Specialists?

 Make an appointment to meet with CunninghamLegal for California Estate Planning and Trust Administration.
-We have offices throughout California, and we offer in-person, phone, and Zoom appointments.
+We have offices throughout California and offer in-person, phone, and Zoom appointments.
 Just call (866) 988-3956 or book an appointment online.

 Please also consider joining one of our free online Estate Planning Webinars.